 A list of all current animals in the shelter is available here.

-All adoptions are done on a first-come, first-served basis.
-No holds can be done, no deposits can be made and no animal can be adopted out prior to its available date.
+All adoptions are done on a first-come, first-served basis once the animal is available for adoption.
+No holds can be done, no deposits can be made and no animal can be adopted prior to its available date.

 Adoption of an animal means responsibility for the care of the animal and meeting of the conditions set forth by the city ordinance and public health laws.